erenon/erenon.github.com/content/posts/2024-04-04-no-miracles.md

 In addition, we found that:

- - Collectibe flowers can be added to the map, and a mini inventory (separate flat piece), so the daughter can find and properly greet mama
+ - Collectible flowers can be added to the map, and a mini inventory (separate flat piece), so the daughter can find and properly greet mama
  - Introducing windows that can be opened and climbed through works
  - Only listening to the xylophone without looking at the colors doesn't work